 There is the option to travel independently, or you could check out Australia tours, a lot of which travel overland and include some of the highlights of the country.

 Here is our list of the most incredible road trips to take in Australia.

 1. The Great Ocean Road

 I’d be remiss without mentioning the drive from Melbourne down to the Great Ocean Road; you will no doubt experience the most memorable sunsets of your life watching the colours change on the many rugged sea stacks along this iconic Australian spot.
 Spend the night in the area so you have hours to explore the many small beaches and interesting stopping points, then circle back to Melbourne.

 2. Sunny Shores: Sydney to Sunshine Coast

 Keep in mind, when you are doing an Australian road trip, you don’t have to do the entire trip by road.
-Practical reasons may dictate going via a different route – for example, driving and then taking a flight or train back to your origin.
-This can save time and money and also your sanity – as a friend once told me, “Australia is so big, one can easily drive themselves to death.”
+Practical reasons may dictate going via a different route – for example, driving and then taking a flight, train or bus back to your origin.
+This can save time and money and also your sanity – as someone once said, “Australia is so big, one can easily drive themselves to death.”

 Keen to be more than just a tourist?
 These pages will help you plan a trip: